LtdSauce/zmk-config/README.md

 - [miryoku_zmk](https://github.com/manna-harbour/miryoku_zmk) - this was atcually kind of the start of my layout
 - [neo](https://www.neo-layout.org/) - i disliked how miryoku organized the symbols, so i replaced my symbol layer with layer 3 of the neo layouts
-- [urob](https://github.com/urob/zmk-config) - as my layout worked on the moonlander but i had constant misfires of my homerow mods and also the thumb keys, i applied the "timeless homerow mods" from this project to solve this (🚧 TODO 🚧 This is not done and i plan to not use their macros but try to go vanilla zmk...)
+- [urob](https://github.com/urob/zmk-config) - as my layout worked on the moonlander but i had constant misfires of my homerow mods and also the thumb keys, i applied the "timeless homerow mods" from them to solve this (actually used https://zmk.dev/docs/keymaps/behaviors/hold-tap?examples=home_row_mods#quick-tap-ms as it was "pure")

 ## Firmware updates